hlopes/easy-money/docs/overview.md

 # 📡 Overview

 The application is simple.
-Users add bank accounts and transactions (incomes or expenses).
+Users can add bank accounts and transactions (incomes or expenses).
 With that information the users can have an overview of all incomes and expenses in the dashboard.

 [Vercel Demo](https://easy-money-git-main-hlopes.vercel.app/)